bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   the 'trump' command, which would have asked that a text to be rotated, which would have required a different method.

-+ xstep:<length>

-  The xstep-option and ystep-option is used currently by the 'cartesian.grid' to set the separation of each grid line in the x-direction.
-The option value is to be a number in grid unit.

-+ ystep:<length>

-  See xstep-opion.

 + nodetype:<string>

   - CIRC